mnot/I-D/uri-get-off-my-lawn/draft.md

 --- abstract

 It is sometimes attractive to specify a particular structure for URIs (or parts thereof) to add support for a new feature, application or facility.
-This document provides guidelines for such situations in standards documents.
+This document provides guidelines to avoid the usurpation of the URI owner's rights in standards (sometimes called "URI Squatting").

 --- middle